Trajinera in Xochimilco, Mexico

 Wait, is zika still an issue in Mexico?

-Please check the CDC website for the most up-to-date information and check the State Department for any travel advisories for Mexico.
+Please check the CDC website for the most up-to-date information and the State Department for any travel advisories for Mexico.

 As with any trip abroad, we encourage you to register with the U.S. government’s STEP program.
 This allows the US government to know your travel plans so they can be aware of your location in case of a terrorist event, natural disaster, or other major emergency.